quorn23/piholeparser/README.md

 * Mirror and Filter, any user-submitted blacklist.
 * Handle ANY list, even if it is compressed in tar or 7zip.

+## Because people ask often:

+* I run this alongside several other things on a Raspberry Pi 3.
+* This is THE ONLY list I use, with nothing whitelisted.
+* Because of this, If there is something blocked that shouldn't be, my wife and I would know.

 ### Contribute

 * If you think you know the best and most efficient way to parse the lists, please submit a pull request.